jagdish-15/quotestash-backend/README.md

 - Accepts donation data from frontend
 - Validates and stores donation metadata (name, email, phone, amount, UPI ID suffix)
 - Sends response to confirm successful data reception
-- Containerized for scalable deployment (e.g., Railway)
+- Containerized for scalable deployment (currently using Render with UptimeRobot)

 ## Technologies Used